mcnulty/udi/PROTOCOL.md

 _Inputs_

-- `reg`: The register to write as an unsigned integer
+- `reg`: The register to write as an unsigned, 16-bit integer
-- `value`: The value to write as an unsigned integer
+- `value`: The value to write as an unsigned, 64-bit integer

 _Outputs_